 The FBI’s Uniform Crime Reports provides uniform crime statistics for the United States.
 Several annual statistical publications, such as Crime in the United States, Hate Crime Statistics, and Law Enforcement Officers Killed and Assaulted, are produced from data provided by U.S. law enforcement agencies.
 The FBI’s primary objective is to generate a reliable set of crime statistics for use in law enforcement administration, operation, and management.

-The Federal Court Cases: Integrated Data Base 1970-2000 contains information on all federal court cases over the period 1970-2000.
-Data files from 2001 onward are available in individual sets under the series Federal Court Cases: Integrated Database Series.
+The Federal Court Cases: Integrated Data Base 1970-2000 in ICPSR contains information on all federal court cases over the period 1970-2000.
+Data files from 2001 onward are available in individual sets under the series Federal Court Cases: Integrated Database Series

 The Federal Judges Biographical Database is a component of the Biographical Directory of Federal Judges produced by the Federal Judicial Center as part of its History of the Federal Judiciary.
 The Biographical Directory of Federal Judges provides information about all judges who have served since 1789 on the U.S. District Courts, Courts of Appeals, Supreme Court, and the former Circuit Courts.
 The Federal Judges Biographical Database allows users to create customized lists of judges based on multiple categories, including nominating president, type of court, dates of service, and demographic groups.

 The Administrative Office of the U.S. Courts compiles statistics on the U.S. Courts of Appeals, the U.S. District Courts, and the U.S. Bankruptcy Courts.
 Statistical publications include the Annual Report of the Director, Bankruptcy Statistics, Judicial Business of the United States Courts, Federal Judicial Caseload Statistics and Federal Court Management Statistics.